 I love drum sound design.
 In fact, I tend to create my own drum sounds from scratch more often than using samples.
 By using some simple drum sound design techniques I’m able to get unique sounds that don’t sound like that same boring kick drum sample everyone else is using! 😐

 ‘But drum synthesis is so complicated!’, I hear you say.
 To that I say, ‘Nay!
 Listen up!’

 There is only one simple thing you need to learn to be able to create your own unique drum sounds... set your Sustain to -INF

-The thing that makes a drum (or percussion) sound percussive is that it has no sustain.
-Any percussive sound is created by hitting something once and then letting it decay.
+The thing that makes a sound percussive (like a drum) is that it has no sustain.
+Any percussive sound is created by hitting something and letting it decay.
 Sure some things might have longer decays, like a crash cymbal, but the fact is that you hit it once and it decays to silence.
 No sustain.

-Knowing this, its really easy to make a drum sound out of absolutely anything, let’s try it now.
-Load up your favourite sampler in whatever DAW you’re working in (for me that’s the Simpler device in Ableton Live but you can do this with anything that will load a sample) and drop a sample in it.
+Knowing this, its really easy to make a drum sound out of absolutely anything.
+Let’s try it now; load up your favourite sampler in whatever DAW you’re working in.
+For me, that’s Ableton Live’s Simpler, but you can do this with anything that will load a sample.
+Start by loading any sample into your sampler.

 It can be any sample, it doesn’t have to be a drum sample.
 It could be a synth, a voice or even an entire song.

 Now, find the Volume Envelope section of your sampler…

 Here you’ll usually find what’s known as an ADSR (Attack-Decay-Sustain-Release) envelope.
 First, set your Sustain to -inf because, as we discussed above, percussive sounds have no sustain.

 You’ll probably want to set your Attack quite low as well, somewhere around 5ms, or as low as your sampler will go.
 Depending on the sample you’ve used you may also want to adjust the starting point of the sample.